Deliver a mergers and acquisitions strategy

 To begin creating that pipeline of possible targets, go back to what it is you are looking for from an acquisition.
 Based on your rationale, you can begin to draw up possible selection criteria – are you looking for companies with a particular product or a presence in a certain market?
 Should they have particular skills or assets?
 Do they need to be of a particular size?
 Pull in as much data as possible on the pool of targets and then leverage technology to store and analyse the information to start honing in on the best candidates.
-You can hear how our M&A team do this by reading our template on finding acquisition targets here.

 Make due diligence everyone’s responsibility

 Your advisers can help you with specific aspects of due diligence, focusing on an acquisition’s finances, for example, and any potential legal issues.
 But your own people are better qualified than anyone to understand the context for how well the prospect will fit with your business – and the opportunities and challenges that lie ahead.